robertnvt/auto-shell-running/README.md

 The current version is for Windows only

-Download or clone into the same folder of the atomicals client
+1. Download or clone into the same folder of the atomicals client

-Run
+2. Edit parameters in the .py file with a text editor

+3. Run command in a terminal open with or cd to the folder storing this script

 **python auto-arc20.py**